vitorotri/computer-music/convolution-reverb/README.md

 m
 </pre>

-The patch will compute the RIR for the left and right ears, convolving it with the desired anechoic signal and allowing the user to play the input and output wav files.
+In the present example, the dimensions of a large and reverberant cathedral is considered, with the listener far from the source.
+The patch will compute the RIR for the left and right ears, convolving it with the desired anechoic signal and allowing the user to play the input and the binaural output wav.

 ## License